Hunde im Stress - Hund versteckt sich und schaut verängstigt

 3. Check your dog's health

 Pain and illness: Sometimes stress can be caused by pain or discomfort.
-If you can't find any obvious external stressors, have your dog examined by a veterinarian to rule out any health problems.
+If you can't find any obvious external stressors, have your dog examined by a veterinarian to rule out health problems.

 Zeolite can contribute to your dog's well-being >>